storydivision/storydivision-tools/silence_trimmer/README.md

 # Silence Trimmer

-Automatically trim silence from video and audio files and save as MP3.
+A Python wrapper for ffmpeg that automatically trims silence from video and audio files.
+This tool uses ffmpeg's silence detection and removal filters to analyze and trim silence where it exists.
 Works with MP4 and MP3 input files on Linux and macOS.

 ## Features